 If you’re looking for gaiters that will give you full range of motion while at the same time being high enough to keep debris out, the Salomon Trail Gaiters Low might be a great fit for you.
-The outsole straps are thin and not bulky, but they are tough, keeping the gaiters secure on your feet.
+The outsole straps are thin, but they are tough, keeping the gaiters secure on your feet.

 - Can easily remove them without taking off your shoes